 Travel in the afternoon to nearby Cortona, one of the oldest human settlements in Europe.
 The hill town of Cortona is believed to have been occupied long before the Etruscans arrived, and eventually became part of the Etruscan confederation.
 Cortona is a quintessential Etruscan hill town, with a beautiful, well-preserved historic center situated on a high butte with extraordinary views and agricultural landscapes surrounding it.

-Tour Cortona's historic preservation of its Etruscan/Roman/Medieval town plan, its layered Etruscan and Roman walls, with important buildings constructed here through the Renaissance and beyond.
+Tour Cortona's historic preservation of its Etruscan/Roman/Medieval town plan, and its layered Etruscan and Roman walls.